Indispensable information

 1 hour & 45 mins cruise time

 Retrace your steps back out of Malthouse Broad, turning left at the junction with the River Bure.
 Continue on towards Wroxham, passing through the picturesque village of Horning again, and the entrances to Salhouse and Wroxham Broads on your left.
 Soon after you will see the chalets and houses which line the river at Wroxham.
-Continue on to moor in your home boatyard, ready to hand your boat back in the morning.
+Moor either at your home boatyard or outside the Wroxham Hotel.
+The main two pubs here are The Wroxham Hotel and The Kings Head.
+You can book a table at either of these establishments.
+The Wroxham Hotel also allows moorings to beprebooked, though this is at a fee.

 Day 4 Morning